What is the Board of Adjustment?

 The Board of Adjustment serves as a quasi-judicial board with eight representatives appointed by the Fuquay-Varina Board of Commissioners and the Wake County Board of Commissioners.
 The Board serves to consider variances and special exceptions to Town ordinances, and to hear appeals of interpretation of the zoning ordinance by Town staff.

 The Board has the power to decide:

 - Variances: A variance is a permit, which the Board may grant in certain situations, that enables a property owner to make use of the property in some way that conflicts with the literal provisions of the zoning ordinance.
-A variance shall not be granted unless and until the Board finds:

 What are the Steps for Petitioning the Board of Adjustment?

 Before filing, each petitioner has the option to meet with the Planning Department and discuss the details of the proposed petition.
 When the petition is filed a $400.00 fee is charged to cover the cost of advertisement and administration.
 After the petition is checked for completeness, a public hearing with the Board of Adjustment is scheduled based upon a pre-arranged schedule.
 Board of Adjustment Schedules are available from the Planning Department.
 The Board of Adjustment usually meets on the second Monday of each month.